-Following on from the success of our first Summer Orchestral and Chamber programme in January, Rata Studios School of Music will be hosting a weekend of chamber and orchestral music from 20th to 22nd July 2018.
+Following on from the success of our two Summer Orchestral and Chamber programmes in January, and last year’s Winter Wellso Weekend, Rata Studios School of Music will be hosting another weekend of chamber and orchestral music from 19th-21st July 2019.

 “A wonderful 5 days of music, new friends and laughter.”
 Cathy, Cellist, WELLSO Summer school 2017